pindrar/check-sum-off-array-number/README.md

 # check-sum-off-array-number
 Created by Pratama Indra R <br/>
-This function will check the sum of multi dimension array is same or not: horizontal, vertical, cross from up left to bottom right and cross from up right to bottom lef
+This function will check the sum of multi dimension array is same or not: <br/>
+horizontal, vertical, cross from up left to bottom right and cross from up right to bottom left
 ## Usage

 ```js